Jordan Gaines Lewis is a science writer,

 A Maryland native, Jordan currently lives in central Pennsylvania with her husband and their kitten, Yoshi.

 You can follow her on Facebook, Twitter, Google+, and ResearchGate.
 Email her here.
-Sign up to get her neuroscience newsletter, The NeuroTransmitter, sent directly to your inbox each week here.
+Or you can sign up here to get Jordan's neuroscience newsletter, The NeuroTransmitter, sent directly to your inbox each week.

 |Speaking at TED@NYC // July 8, 2014.
 Credit: Ryan Lash/TED.
 Watch the talk here.|